 - Cut back on your fat intake

 Losing weight is all about cutting back on calories and getting more active.
 However, everybody is different, and that means for some people weight loss can be a lot harder – even with the right kind of diet and exercise.

-For people who are overweight and really struggling to slim down, weight loss treatments like Xenical might be a good option.
-Or the LloydsPharmacy Medicated Weight Loss Service, which uses an injection.
+For people who are overweight, which it's now thought is around 69% of men and 59% of women, and really struggling to slim down, weight loss treatments like Xenical might be a good option.
+Or the Saxenda® daily injections, which uses an injection.
 Read on to find out if you might suitable.

 How do weight loss treatments work?

 Xenical is the brand name for orlistat, a weight loss pill that helps to reduce the amount of fat your body absorbs from your diet.
 Xenical can be prescribed to any adult with a BMI over 30, or alternatively any adult with a BMI over 28 who has weight-related health issues.